blegloannec/CodeProblems/AdventOfCode/README.md

 [Advent of Code](http://adventofcode.com/)

-A nice initiative, some fun and interesting problems (not all of them though).
+A nice initiative, some fun and interesting problems.